zenvin-dev/UnitySettingsFramework/README.md

 public class SettingsMenu : MonoBehaviour
 {
-    [SerializeField] private SettingsAsset asset;   // the asset to source the settings from [SerializeField] private SettingControlCollection prefabs;  // a collection of available setting control prefabs [SerializeField] private LayoutGroup parent;    // the layout group to parent the spawned setting controls to
+    [SerializeField] private SettingsAsset asset;   // the asset to source the Settings from [SerializeField] private SettingControlCollection prefabs;  // a collection of available Setting control prefabs [SerializeField] private LayoutGroup parent;    // the layout group to parent the spawned Setting controls to

     private void Start ()
     {
-        asset.Initialize();    // initializing settings could be done somewhere else as well.
+        asset.Initialize();    // initializing Settings could be done somewhere else as well.
         SpawnSettings();
     }

     private void SpawnSettings ()
     {
         var settings = asset.GetAllSettings();
-        foreach (var setting in settings)   // iterate over all registered settings {
+        foreach (var setting in settings)   // iterate over all registered Settings {
-            if (prefabs.TryGetControl(setting.GetType(), out SettingControl prefab))    // try get a SettingControl prefab matching the current setting
+            if (prefabs.TryGetControl(setting.GetType(), out SettingControl prefab))    // try get a SettingControl prefab matching the current Setting
             {
-                if (prefab.TryInstantiateWith (setting, out SettingControl control))     // try instantiating the found prefab with the given setting.
+                if (prefab.TryInstantiateWith (setting, out SettingControl control))     // try instantiating the found prefab with the given Setting.
 If successful, this will automatically spawn and initialize the prefab.
                 {
                     control.transform.SetParent (parent.transform); // make instance a child of the layout group control.transform.localScale = Vector3.one; // reset instance scale, because parenting UI elements likes to mess that up